Fixing Function-Level Code Generation Errors for Foundation Large Language Models

+Despite advancements in foundation LLMs, there are still many errors even in function-level code generation \cite{hong2024evaluatingllmsmathematicalcoding, huang2024affectsstabilitytoollearning}.
+To address these errors, Fan et al. \cite{fan2023automated} investigated the viability of fixing them by leveraging existing static analysis tools, e.g., TBar \cite{liu2019tbar} and ReCoder \cite{zhu2021syntax}, but their experimental results indicated that the fixing capability of these tools is ineffective.
+Recently, researchers tried to add another fixing LLM to address the errors produced by the foundation LLMs, such as Large Language Model Debugger (LDB) \cite{zhong2024ldb} and Chain of Repair (CoR) \cite{wang2023intervenor}.
+Although these methods show better effectiveness, there are still many errors remaining to be solved \cite{atil2024llmstabilitydetailedanalysis}.
+This is because existing studies have not systematically investigated the root causes of function-level code generation errors in foundation LLMs, making it difficult to develop more effective error-fixing tools.

+In this paper, we first conduct an empirical study to evaluate the performance of existing foundation LLMs and identify errors that can be directly fixed.
+Specifically, we reproduced 14 representative open/closed-source LLMs (e.g., CodeLlama-Python) and verified the reproduction correctness.
+The experimental results demonstrate that these 14 LLMs exhibit strong reproducibility in performance.
+Subsequently, we analyzed the root cause of 12,837 errors produced by these 14 LLMs and classified them into 19 categories, suggesting a variety of code generation errors.
+Besides, we investigated the repairability of these errors according to the given limited context.
+We found that three categories can be directly fixed, including missing import, redundant generation, and inconsistent indentation.

-Based on these empirical research findings, we design LlmFix, a method specifically tailored to automatically fix errors caused by the above three causes, which includes the following three corresponding operations: \textit{1) Code Filtering}, searching for inconsistent indentation and replacing it with uniform tab-based indentation. \textit{2) Code Truncation}, discarding redundant code located after the function completion. \textit{3) Importing Missing Modules}, automatically adding corresponding import statements at the beginning of the code when detecting the use of a module that has not been imported.
-We evaluate our LlmFix on two datasets (i.e., HumanEval and MBPP).
-Experimental results demonstrate that LlmFix can fix these three types of errors which are amenable for automated fixing and improve the performance of the 14 LLMs by an average of 9.5\% and 5.4\% on two code evaluation benchmarks, respectively.
+Based on the empirical findings, we design LlmFix, a rule-based static analysis method specifically tailored to automatically fix the three repairable error categories.
+Generally, LlmFix works in three steps: \textit{1) Code Filtering}, searching for inconsistent indentation, and replacing it with uniform tab-based indentation. \textit{2) Code Truncation}, discarding redundant code located after the function completion. \textit{3) Importing Missing Modules}, automatically adding corresponding import statements at the beginning of the code when detecting the use of a module that has not been imported.